Legal Services & Litigation

 Family support services

 If you are living with or affected by HIV/AIDS and you live in New York, you may speak with LAC’s legal staff.
 Please call (212) 243-1313, Monday through Friday during regular business hours.
-Initial intake is by phone only.
+Initial intake is by phone or by filling out our online intake form only.
 LAC will not respond to requests by e-mail and cannot serve “walk-in” clients.

 For answers to common questions about HIV in the workplace, confidentiality, anti-discrimination laws and more, please read the FAQs.